swansontec/cleaners/docs/README.md

 ## What is a Cleaner?

-A cleaner is just an ordinary Javascript function that validates some data.
+A cleaner is just an ordinary JavaScript function that validates some data.
 If the data is good, the cleaner returns it.
 If the data is bad, the the cleaner throws an exception.
 Here is an example:

 ```js
 import { asString } from 'cleaners'